T

 December

-Festive markets in the city center offering crafts, food, and Glühwein.
+Festive markets pop up around the city, offering crafts, food, and mulled wine.

 Insider timing tips